What procedures do paediatric dentists do?

 Paediatric dentistry includes all areas of adult dentistry that may be applied to children.
 Pediatric dentistry is the art of behaviour guidance and management in children.
-The overall goal is the delivery of quality, safe dental care in an environment that is as pleasant as possible for children and that promotes a positive attitude toward oral health and future dental care.
-Behaviour guidance is a skill that requires practice, self-reflection, and effort to improve which pediatric dentists are trained for.
+The overall goal is to deliver quality, safe dental care in an environment that is as pleasant as possible for children and promotes a positive attitude toward oral health and future dental care.
+Behaviour guidance is a skill that requires practice, self-reflection, and effort to improve, which pediatric dentists are trained for.

 How often should toddlers see a dentist?

 Every 6 months is the usual routine to visit a dentist for a professional check-up and possibly clean and Fluoride therapy.
 However, if there is trauma to teeth or any concerns, they should come for a check-up and early assessment.

 When should a baby get teeth checked?